 - Allocates the samples to the sequencing centers.

-- Coordinates requests to the Alzheimer’s Disease Centers (ADCs) to provide samples.
+- Coordinates requests to the Alzheimer’s Disease Research Centers (ADRCs) to provide samples.

-- Coordinates with ADCs to provide any sample replacements at the sequencing centers.
+- Coordinates with ADRCs to provide any sample replacements at the sequencing centers.

 The NIA Late Onset of Alzheimer’s Disease Family Based Study